China’s Fosun-backed Gland Pharma files papers for Rs 5,000-6,000 crore IPO

 If the listing plans fructify, this could arguably be the first major domestic IPO of an Indian company with a Chinese parent.

-Hyderabad-based injectable drugs maker Gland Pharma, which is majority owned by China’s Shanghai Fosun Pharmaceutical (Fosun Pharma), has filed a draft red herring prospectus (DHRP) with market regulator Sebi for an initial public offering (IPO), sources told Moneycontrol.
-If the listing plans fructify, this could arguably be the first major domestic IPO of an Indian company with a Chinese parent.
+Hyderabad-based injectable drugs maker Gland Pharma, which is majority owned by China’s Shanghai Fosun Pharmaceutical (Fosun Pharma), has filed a draft red herring prospectus (DRHP) with market regulator SEBI for an initial public offering (IPO), sources told Moneycontrol.

 On July 19, 2019, Moneycontrol reported that Gland Pharma had shortlisted merchant bankers and begun preliminary preparations for an IPO.